The Bulletproof Guide to Supplements

 - Glucosamine: A natural compound found in cartilage.
-In supplement form, it can support your joints and may reduce inflammation.
+In supplement form, it can support your joints and a healthy inflammation response.
 Learn more about joint supplements.

 Antioxidants combat the damage caused by free radicals.
 What are free radicals?
 They’re the unstable atoms produced by stress, toxins and everyday living.
 You can get antioxidants from colorful fruits, vegetables and even coffee and tea.
 Antioxidant supplements ensure you’re getting enough of the good stuff to keep your cells strong.

 Common uses for dietary supplements

 You can take supplements like multivitamins and antioxidants for general health benefits.
 Or you can use them for a specific purpose, like promoting better sleep or boosting energy.
 Before you try a new supplement, talk to your doctor.

 Supplements for anxiety or stress

 Some people use natural treatment options in addition to or in place of pharmaceutical drugs.
 Here are a few common supplements for anxiety: